enkidevs/curriculum/javascript/browser-apis/user-interaction/interaction-with-the-user.md

 alert(message):
 ```

-This outputs a window with the message and stops execution until the visitor presses the “OK” button.
+This outputs a window with the message and stops execution until the visitor presses the "OK" button.

 ```js
 confirm(message):